-We provide a nurturing experience for up to 17 EYFS pupils every year, in a mixed age Reception and Year I class, with Mrs Budd as the Class Teacher supported by full time Teaching Assistant Mrs Durrant.
+We provide a nurturing experience for up to 15 EYFS pupils every year, in a mixed age Reception and Year 1 class, with Mrs Budd as the Class Teacher supported by full time Teaching Assistant Mrs Orme.
+We are benefit from an additional TA Mrs Pratt for 2 days a week.

-Mrs Budd is an accredited Early Years Advanced Skills Teacher and her teaching, leadership and management of the Early Years Foundation Stage is deemed outstanding by Ofsted.
+Mrs Budd is an accredited Early Years Advanced Skills Teacher and SLE (Senior Leader in Education) for Early Years.
+Her teaching, leadership and management of the Early Years Foundation Stage is deemed outstanding by Ofsted in its full 2013 report.
+Overall we rate our EYFS as Good in our latest School Development Plan as we are continually striving to improve the experiences and outcomes for our youngest learners.

 Mrs Budd is also currently a moderator on behalf of East Sussex County Council to ensure that practise and provision in EYFS across County enables children to reach their potential and accurate data is submitted linked to the end of year Early Learning Goals.
-She is fully aware of how to effectively use the Development Matters supporting materials to ensure our Reception pupils make good progress across in their learning and development and strive to at least achieve a Good Level of Development in line with the 75% County target.
+She is fully aware of how to effectively use the Development Matters supporting materials to ensure our Reception pupils make good progress across in their learning and development and strive to support pupils to achieve a Good Level of Development.